popphp/pop-storage/README.md

 ### Setting up the Local adapter

-The local adapter allows simply management of files and folders to the local disk of the application using the same interface as the other adapters.
+The local adapter allows simple management of files and folders on the local disk of the application using the same interface as the other adapters.
 This can be useful for local development and testing, before switching to one of the enterprise adapters for production.